RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 ### QUERY FOR QUESTION 5:
 Since the task requires us to find out whether the level of GDP and its changes influence the development of salaries and food prices, we needed to calculate the year-on-year percentage differences for salaries, food prices and GDP.
 To achieve this, supporting duplicate tables 'pf2', 'pf3' and the secondary table containing data regarding GDP 'sf' have been joined.

+Note: because we need to compare year-on-year differences in three different parameters, the 'percentage expression' is the most clear.

 As we need to calculate the percentage annual differences in salaries and food prices similarly to the previous query for question 4, the first part regarding the joining of the supporting tables 'pf2' and 'pf3' was basically the same, and so a large part of the query was taken over:

 Table 'pf2' is to be used to calculate the year-on-year salary difference, therefore columns regarding the year and the calculation of the mean salary were selected through the nested query: